LED Lumens vs Metal Halide Lumens

 What are Lumens?

-Now that we’ve covered watts, we can move on to the ins and outs of lumens and LED lighting.
+Now that we’ve covered watts, we can explore the ins and outs of lumens and LED lighting.
 But what are lumens, exactly?

 The technical definition of a lumen is: “a unit of luminous flux in the International System of Units.
 It is equal to the amount of light detected through a solid angle by a source of one-candela intensity.”

-In layman’s terms, lumens measure the amount of visible light that a bulb produces.
-It’s a popular (but mistaken) belief that “watts” is the term to use here.
-But that is because we typically look at watts when we buy bulbs for home lighting.
+Simply put, lumens measure the amount of visible light that a bulb produces.
+Many people mistakenly believe that “watts” is the term to use here.
+This confusion stems from decades of shopping for bulbs based on wattage for home lighting.

 More Light, Less Energy ( Watts ) with LED